imaantaheri/AnoLT/README.md

 Then, derived anomaly scores of each method need to be copied to the `score_to_metrics` folder (as it is for the AR method).
 `accuracy_extraction.py` need to be run, with `model = [model name]` at the begining, to get detailed and summary statistics of different metrics.

 Final results for each method are also uploaded.
+The list of tested hyperparameters in the paper can be found in the `data_to_score` code and the summary results.

+Detailed results include accuracy metrics at every possible threshold level applied on anomaly scores.